mkdev-me/basecamp3-rails-chatbot/README.md

 `http://your-external-host/api/v1/messages` as **Endpoint**
 7. At first time SNS send confirmation request.
 After subscription you can [publish messages to a topic](http://docs.aws.amazon.com/sns/latest/dg/PublishTopic.html)
+8. If you'll send some POST request to `http://your-external-host/api/v1/images` it will post to your Basecamp chat (Campfire) a random funny gif from [Giphy](http://giphy.com/).

 ## References